caracan/nexus-ose3/README.md

         oc create -f nexus.yaml -n infra

+1. Attach the claimed volume to the nexus container

+        oc volume dc/nexus-dc --add --name=pvol -t persistentVolumeClaim --claim-name=nexus-claim --overwrite -n infra

 ##Running

 OSE will do the running for you!
 First run you will have to configure Nexus.
+It may take a little while to pull the nexus container to run it but running

-1. Head to http://nexus.cloudapps.example.com/ (That is the entry the route creates) which on first run will send you to the install page
+1. Head to http://nexus.cloudapps.example.com/ (That is the entry the route creates) which on first run will take you to the front page (Default Nexus login is admin/admin123).

+You should be able to look at the exported NFS directory to see the files being created.